jj-sm/IIC2233-Toolkit/README.md

-# PEP8-IIC2233
+# PEP8
 This repository aims to check whether a folder (with its subfiles) or project complies with *some of PEP8's rules.
-Mainly the ones evaluated in the PUC course IIC2233
+Mainly the ones evaluated in some coding courses.

 Example output:
 ```text